toddsfish/toddaas-blog/content/posts/ec2_warm_pools_are_useful_part_1.md

 ### So whats the solution?
 ### You guessed it, more automation!

 The easiest way to solve this potentially undesirable behavior of your UserData or your SSM automation having to deal with calling the complete-lifecycle-action twice can easily be solved with a Lambda function thats triggered through a Cloudwatch EventBridge Rule.
 EC2 Auto Scaling like other AWS services supports publishing its lifecycle events directly to Cloudwatch EventBridge.
 As such its possible to create an EventBridge rule that filters for Warm Pool related events for example based on the instances Origin Warm Pool and Destination autoscaling group.
 The rule then triggers a Lambda function which calls the complete-lifecycle-action API to continue for the second time without your UserData or SSM automation scripts having to factor this in.
-I'll cover this automation along with a Warm Pools example in CDK as a folloow up part 2 of this post.
+I'll cover this Lifecycle hook automation along with overall Warm Pools in a example CDK as a follow up to this post.

 ### Other useful references:
 Warm Pools